greenm01/ec4x/docs/ec4x_specs.md

 Calculate the ELI Integration Index (EII):

-- ELI_Min = the lowest ELI level present in the fleet.
+- ELI_Min = the lowest ELI level present in the unit.
-- ELI_Max = the highest ELI level present in the fleet.
+- ELI_Max = the highest ELI level present in the unit.

 ```
 EII = (ELI_Max + ELI_Min) / 2 (round UP)